jamiePDunne/ibadapter_py/README.md

      pip install -r requirements.txt
      ```

-6. **Notes:**
+6. **Troubleshooting:**
-   - Ensure IB API Gateway or TWS is active locally.
-   - Customize message content in `send_kafka_message.py` if needed.
+   - If encountering issues beyond those listed above, check the following:
+     - Ensure Kafka (`localhost:9092`) and IB API/TWS are running and accessible.
-   - Adjust Kafka configurations in `config/kafka_config.py` according to your setup.
+     - Verify configurations in `config/kafka_config.py` match your Kafka setup.
+     - Review logs or error messages printed by each script for specific issues.
+     - Check the Interactive Brokers API documentation for any known issues or updates.

 ---
+t.